Kim Jong Un warns hostile US policy means there will never be denuclearization on Korean Peninsula - KTVZ

 The country had promised the gift if the US doesn’t provide concessions like sanctions relief by its self-imposed, year-end deadline.
 The Trump administration had widely interpreted the promise of a “Christmas gift” to mean a weapons test, especially as intelligence indicators grew.
 Though no such tests have been detected from North Korea since Christmas, officials have remained watchful in the days following the holiday.

-The leader also said North Korea “will reliably put on constant alert the powerful nuclear deterrent capable of containing the nuclear threats from the US,” according to KCNA.
+The leader also said North Korea “will reliably put on constant alert the powerful nuclear deterrent capable of containing the nuclear threats from the US,” the state news agency reported.

 This, Kim said, will guarantee “our long-term security, noting that the scope and depth of bolstering our deterrent will be properly coordinated depending on the (US’) future attitude (toward) the DPRK.”